Klavis-AI/klavis/mcp_servers/google_drive/README.md

 - **Folder Operations**: Create and organize folders and directory structure
 - **Sharing**: Manage file permissions and sharing settings
 - **Search**: Search files and folders by name, content, and metadata
+- **Direct Document Retrieval**: Retrieve specific documents by their document ID
 - **Collaboration**: Handle real-time collaboration and comments

 ## 📚 Documentation & Support